alexcpn/alexcpn.github.io/html/NN/ml/1_vectors_dot_product_and_perceptron.md

  **In essence, we are using the weight vectors to split the hyper-plane into two distinctive sets.**

- So any new leaf, if we only extarct the same features into a feature vector; we can dot it with the *trained* weight vector and find out if it falls in healthy or deceased class.
+ For any new leaf, if we only extract the same features into a feature vector; we can **dot it with the *trained* weight vector and find out if it falls in healthy or deceased class.

  Not all problems have their feature set which is linearly seperable.
 So this is a constraint of this system.